THCLab/acapy_jupyter_controller_and_tests/README.md

 This repo contains endpoint tests which:

-* Make sure modified acapy agent endpoints are swagger spec complaiant
+* Make sure modified acapy agent endpoints are swagger spec compliant.
-* Make sure the entire service process works from start to end
+* Make sure the entire service process works from start to end.

 ## How to run